flashcode/msgcheck/README.md

 ## Description

-`msgcheck.py` is a Python script used to perform some checks on gettext files (with extension ".po"):
+`msgcheck` performs various checks on gettext files (with extension ".po"):

 * compilation (with command `msgfmt -c`)
 * for each translation: